dennissxz/data-science-handbook/_sources/31-regression/11-lm-estimation.md

 2. The next section introduce statistical inference for linear models, such as distribution of the estimated coefficients, $t$-test, $F$-test, etc. Usually machine learning community focuses more on prediction, less on inference.
 But inference does matters.
 It analyzes how important each variable is in the model from a rigorous approach.

-3. The third section introduce some issues in linear models, e.g. omitted variables bias, multicollinearity, heteroscedasticity, and some alternative models, e.g. Lasso, ridge regression, etc.
+3. The third section introduce some issues in linear models, e.g. omitted variables bias, multicollinearity, heteroskedasticity, and some alternative models, e.g. Lasso, ridge regression, etc.

 :::{admonition,dropdown,note} Statistics’ perspective vs social science’s perspective